 Features

-- Just 3 simple ingredients needed
+• Just 3 simple ingredients needed

-- A creamy, melt-in-your-mouth buttery texture
+• A creamy, melt-in-your-mouth buttery texture

 Why You Will Love This Recipe

-Whether it be to manage chronic pain or to just relax, members are always looking for new and interesting ways to medicate.
+Whether it be to manage chronic pain or just to relax, members are always looking for new and interesting ways to medicate.

 The latest request?
 An easy cannabis chocolate fudge recipe with different methods for infusing.

-- Semi-sweet chocolate chips: A necessary ingredient for this fudge recipe.
+• 3 cups semi-sweet chocolate chips: A necessary ingredient for this fudge recipe.
 Feel free to use dark chocolate or white chocolate chips, if desired.

-- Sweetened condensed milk: Easily available at your local supermarket, this ingredient is more stable than regular milk.
+• 14 ounces sweetened condensed milk: Easily available at your local supermarket, this ingredient is more stable than regular milk.
 It helps the fudge recipe combine and harden but yet remain melt-in-your-mouth good.

-- Additional toppings as desired: Feel free to add sea salt, peanut butter, sprinkles, or brown sugar on top or within.
+• Additional toppings as desired: Feel free to add sea salt, peanut butter, sprinkles, or brown sugar on top or within.

 Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.